 OWI is a common charge.
 The unfortunate reality is that a lot of people don’t realize (or maybe don’t care) how alcohol or other substance consumption impairs their judgment.
 That, coupled with a painfully high incidence of chronic substance abuse issues in the US and that thing where Iowa has limited public transportation options, has led to a culture where driving after drinking is near-ubiquitous — it seems like everyone is comfortable getting behind the wheel of a car after a beer or nine, and when the bar closes or the strip club tells all the patrons they need to get out of the parking lot, it’s easy to get picked up by the state patrol.

-You need an attorney if you’re charged with OWI because we will be able to review the state’s evidence and check it against the Iowa code and against existing case law to find out whether any searches were done correctly.
+An Iowa OWI attorney can review the state’s evidence and check it against the Iowa code and against existing case law to find out whether any searches were done correctly.
 An attorney will be able to help guide you through license revocation hearings (and help you get your revocation rescinded if the state doesn’t comply with time restrictions they have regarding properly-submitted requests for hearings and reviews.)

 This blog post is for informational purposes only and should not be relied on as legal advice.
 Consult with a licensed attorney in your jurisdiction.
 Reading this site doesn’t create an attorney-client relationship.
-If you want to talk to us about representing you on your OWI or other charges, please contact us and we’ll set up a time to talk.
+If you want to talk to us about representing you when you’re charged with an Iowa DUI, please contact us at (515) 491 6128 and we’ll set up a time to talk.